The editorial guidelines are provided to ensure the credibility and quality of the written content provided on the CI Web site.

 Hyperlinks (also known as links) connect Web pages and other Web documents together.

-Link text in Web pages should
+Link text in Web pages shall:

 - accurately describe the destination of the link

-- call a user to action
+- call a user to action, if appropriate

-Link text in Web pages should not
+Link text in Web pages shall not:

 - point to another Web page that does not exist (i.e., cause a broken link)